Faiz-7769/FinAdvisor_ibmSkillbuild/README.md

 ## ✨ Wow Factors

-- 🗣️ **Multilingual Conversations**: Supports Hinglish, Hindi, and English to ensure accessibility for a wide audience.
+- 🗣️ **Multilingual Conversations**: Supports multiple native languages to ensure accessibility for a wide audience.
 - 🧠 **IBM Granite Foundation Models**: Real-time, intelligent, and context-aware financial advice generation.
 - 💬 **Conversational and Friendly**: Greets users warmly (“Hi, finance buddy at your rescue!”) and uses relatable analogies to explain financial concepts.
 - ☁️ **Serverless and Scalable**: Deployed on IBM Cloud Lite using IBM Cloud Functions for a cost-efficient, scalable backend.